sirosen/globus-sdk-python/docs/experimental/auth_requirements_errors.rst

 -----------------

-If you are writing a client to a Globus API, the ``auth_requirements_error`` subpackage provides utilities to detect legacy auth requirements error response formats and normalize them.
+If you are writing a client to a Globus API, the ``auth_requirements_error`` subpackage provides utilities to detect legacy Globus Auth requirements error response formats and normalize them.

 To detect if a ``GlobusAPIError``, ``ErrorSubdocument``, or JSON response